 This page contains information on Coronavirus, which is a new illness.
 Information and guidance on this condition is changing rapidly, so we will work to ensure this page stays as up-to-date as possible.
 However, for the most up-to-date information on Coronavirus, we recommend you visit the gov.uk website.

-Coronavirus (COVID-19) is an illness that has recently emerged.
+Coronavirus (COVID-19) is an illness that emerged toward the very end of 2019.
 It can affect the lungs and airways, and is triggered by a virus called coronavirus.

 COVID-19 is worse than the flu because it’s more difficult to contain in comparison.
 Although coronavirus and the flu are transmitted in similar ways (usually via droplets in the air which stem from a person coughing, sneezing or talking) the incubation period for COVID-19 is much longer, so many people don’t know they’re infected.